List of Days of Our Lives characters introduced in the 2010s: Deimos Kiriakis

-Deimos Kiriakis is portrayed by Vincent Irizarry.
+Deimos Kiriakis was portrayed by Vincent Irizarry.
 He is the half-brother of crime boss Victor Kiriakis.

 Deimos arrives in Salem at the Kiriakis mansion where he is confronted at gunpoint by Victor.
 Its revealed that Deimos is Victor's brother and has spent the past 30 years of a life sentence in prison.
-Deimos says he doesn't want revenge against Victor but only wants to rebuild his life and asks Victor for a job.
-Victor tells Deimos he is not welcome or wanted in Salem and is dead to him, but Deimos replies it's because he reminds Victor of his past, which he can't escape.
+Deimos says he does not want revenge against Victor but only wants to rebuild his life and asks Victor for a job.
+Victor tells Deimos he is not welcome or wanted in Salem and is dead to him, but Deimos replies that it is because he reminds Victor of his past, which he cannot escape.
 Victor introduces Deimos to his son Philip Kiriakis but tells Philip to stay away from Deimos because he is trouble.

 Later, Victor reveals his past history with Deimos to his wife Maggie: 30 years ago Deimos, the 20-year-old son of Victor's father and his second wife, had a "big mouth and big chip on his shoulder" and wanted everything that was Victor's including Victor's fiancée Helena Tasso.
 Four days before Victor and Helena's wedding day, Deimos seduced Helena.
 An enraged and furious Victor confronted Helena, who admitted it and ran off to Deimos.
 The following morning, Helena was found dead at the bottom of a cliff.
 According to the police, Helena had help jumping off the cliff and Deimos was sentenced to life in prison.
 Victor, unable to look at anything reminding him of Helena, left Greece for a fresh start in the United States.
 On June 29, 2017, Deimos is stabbed in the chest and he is pronounced dead by Hope Brady.
 Deimos continued making appearances until October 30, 2017.
 He then reappeared briefly in 2021.